Data Labeling Quality in 2025: The Complete Playbook

 Context matters a lot in data labeling quality.

-Autonomous driving needs precise geometry with high IoU and strict safety thresholds, while
+For example: Autonomous driving needs precise geometry with high IoU and strict safety thresholds, while

 e-commerce attributes are subjective and benefit from consensus, adjudication, and rich